Master of Education (Wellbeing and Positive Mental Health) (Basic level entry)

-This degree is intended for teachers, educators and leaders in schools, the community, workplaces, universities and training institutions who wish to specialise and take leadership in promoting and implementing policy initiatives in wellbeing and positive mental health promotion.
+- equip teachers, educators and leaders in schools, the community, workplaces, universities and training institutions to specialise and take leadership in promoting wellbeing and positive mental health.

 It is 2 years in length on a full-time basis and can also be undertaken part-time.

 Recommended Study Pattern

 Students complete at least five core (compulsory) topics, three specialisation option topics and eight option topics chosen from an extensive range of option topics available.
 These topics aim to provide students with a wide range of opportunities to promote wellbeing and positive mental health in schools and early childhood services and undertake a research project.